 TARZAN AND THE HUNTRESS

-MOVIE ACTRESS PATRICIA MORISON IN HER ROLE AS TANYA RAWLINS, AKA THE HUNTRESS
+MOVIE ACTRESS PATRICIA MORISON PLAYING AS TANYA RAWLINS, AKA THE HUNTRESS

 HOWARD HUGHES, DA VINCI, AND FLYING MACHINES